Agungvpzz/Customer-Cohort-Analysis/README.md

 Customer cohort analysis enables businesses to segment customers based on shared behaviors and analyze these groups over time, aiming to improve retention by identifying churn patterns and enhancing customer experiences.

 ## 4. Objectives
-1. **Pattern Cohort Behaviour Discovery**: Identify cohorts' behaviour along dates, individually and collectively.
+1. **Pattern Cohort Behaviour Discovery**: Identify and analyze behavioral patterns of different cohorts over time to understand their purchasing habits, frequency, and value.
-2. **Enhancing Retention Rates**: Identify which cohort needs to get more attention and
+2. **Enhancing Retention Rates**: Determine which cohorts exhibit lower retention rates and develop targeted strategies to improve retention for these specific groups.
-3. **Discover Seasonal Effect**: Identify which period of date that promotion trigger is commonly needed across cohorts.

-##
+3. **Discover Seasonal Effect**: Identify key periods during the year when customer sales typically decline or stagnate, indicating a potential need for promotional activities.

 ## 5. Methodology
 - We divided our customer cohort based on the starting quarter of the customers purchased
 - We notice the unequal distribution of cohort dates.
 In the first quarter, there is only 1 month left (2009-Dec)
 - We used Python and utilized Python packages, such as Pandas for data analysis and Plotly for data visualization.

+## 6. Hypothesis
+- Hypothesis: Customers who make frequent purchases in the first few months are more likely to become repeat customers.
+- Hypothesis: Customers with higher initial purchase amounts tend to have higher retention rates.

-## 6. Results and Analysis
+## 7. Results and Analysis
 ### Sales Journey in each Cohort
 ![image](https://github.com/Agungvpzz/Customer-Cohort-Analysis/assets/48642326/12fd57d5-f551-45c0-bd60-ef9b46963a26)